-- C. Minimum Lot Size.
-Each factory built home space shall contain a minimum area of 5,500 square feet and shall have a minimum width of 50 feet. - D: Entrance.
-Stairs servicing the main entrance of the factory built home shall be a minimum of 36 inches in width and shall comply with all other requirements of the Building Code regarding guardrails, handrails, and dimensions of treads.
-All stairs and entrance landings shall be secured to the factory built home and the ground surface.
-The stairs shall be placed on a level, solid surface. - E: Clearance Between Homes.
-No factory built home shall be located within eight feet of the side yard lot line for the space.
-In determining the clearance requirements, an annex shall be considered an integral part of the factory built home.
-No factory built home shall be located closer than 20 feet from the front yard lot line or 25 feet from the rear yard lot line for the space. - F: Yards.
-Each factory-built home park shall provide a yard of not less than 50 feet along each boundary abutting a public right of way.
-Such yards shall be landscaped to screen the park from the right-of-way, except for those portions used for ingress and egress. - G: Access. - (1) Entrance/Exit Roadways.
-Each factory built home park shall have at least two separate entrance and exit roadways and shall connect to a dedicated public right of way not less than 50 feet in width. - (2) Private Streets.
-All factory built home park spaces shall abut a private street of not less than 24 feet in width and with a minimum right-of-way of 40 feet. - (3) Cul de Sac Requirements.
-All dead end private streets over 400 feet shall include adequate space for a cul-de-sac with a diameter of 100 feet. - (4) Surfacing.
-Private streets shall be constructed of a six_inch Portland concrete cement with a rollover curb. - (5) On Street Parking.
-Parking shall only be allowed on one side of a private street, provided the street is a minimum width of 29 feet and provides a minimum 45 foot right of way, and shall be marked accordingly with signs designating parking. - H: Sidewalks.
-Sidewalks not less than four feet in width shall be provided from factory built home spaces to service buildings on both sides of all streets within a factory built home park.
-Sidewalks shall be located one foot outside the lot line of the factory built home space and shall be constructed of a thickness of no less than four inch Portland concrete cement, except six inch is required through drives. - I. Private Lighting.
-Sidewalks and driveways shall be properly maintained and shall be lighted at night with a minimum illumination of at least six tenths foot-candle.
-Forty watt lamps at intervals of not more than 50 feet shall meet the illumination requirements. - J. Off Street Parking.
-Two off street parking spaces shall be provided on each factory built home site and shall be located entirely on the factory built home
+- A. Minimum Lot Size.
+Each factory-built home space shall contain a minimum area of 5,500 square feet and shall have a minimum width of 50 feet. - Entrance.
+Stairs servicing the main entrance of the factory-built home shall be a minimum of 36 inches in width and shall comply with all other requirements of the Building Code regarding guardrails, handrails, and dimensions of treads.
+All stairs and entrance landings shall be secured to the factory-built home and the ground surface.
+The stairs shall be placed on a level, solid surface. - B: Clearance Between Homes.
+No factory-built home shall be located within eight feet of the side yard lot line for the space.
+In determining the clearance requirements, an annex shall be considered an integral part of the factory-built home.
+No factory-built home shall be located closer than 20 feet from the front yard lot line or 25 feet from the rear yard lot line for the space. - B.- Yards.
+Each factory-built home park shall provide a yard of not less than 50 feet along each boundary abutting a public right-of-way.
+Such yards shall be landscaped to screen the park from the right-of-way, except for those portions used for ingress and egress. - B. Access. - (0) Entrance/Exit Roadways.
+Each factory built home park shall have at least two separate entrance and exit roadways and shall connect to a dedicated public right of way not less than 50 feet in width. - (O) Private Streets.
+All factory-built home park spaces shall abut a private street of not less than 24 feet in width and with a minimum right-ofway of 40 feet. - (0) Cul de Sac Requirements.
+All dead end private streets over 400 feet shall include adequate space for a cul-de-sac with a diameter of 100 feet. - (0)-Surfacing.
+Private streets shall be constructed of a six-inch Portland concrete coment with a rollover curb. - (0)-On-Street Parking.
+Parking shall only be allowed on one side of a private street, provided the street is a minimum width of 29 feet and provides a minimum 45-foot right-of-way, and shall be marked accordingly with signs designating parking. - C. Sidewalks.
+Sidewalks not less than four feet in width shall be provided from factory-built home spaces to service buildings on both sides of all streets within a factory-built home park.
+Sidewalks shall be located one foot outside the lot line of the factory-built home space and shall be constructed of a thickness of no less than four-inch Portland concrete cement, except six-inch is required through drives. - C: Private Lighting.
+Sidewalks and driveways shall be properly maintained and shall be lighted at night with a minimum illumination of at least six-tenths footcandle.
+Forty watt lamps at intervals of not more than 50 feet shall meet the illumination requirements. - C. Off Street Parking.
+Two off-street-parking spaces shall be provided on each factory-built home site and shall be located entirely on the factory-built home